ibm-cloud-docs/discovery-data/connector-dev.md

 ### `CustomCrawlerSecurityHandler`
 {: #customcrawlersecurityhandler}

 Use the `com.ibm.es.ama.custom.crawler.CustomCrawlerSecurityHandler` interface to implement security for your custom crawler.
-This interface is not used in the example connector code.
 The interface has the following methods:

 |Method               |Description
 |---------------------|-----------------------|
 |`term`               |Terminate a security handler |
 |`getUserAndGroups`   |Get the ACLs of a given user|
 {: caption="CustomCrawlerSecurityHandler methods" caption-side="top"}

+When the `getUserAndGroups` logic of a connector is updated, it can take up to 10 minutes after the connector is redeployed for the change to take effect.
+{: important}

 ## Custom connector example
 {: #example-connector}